Bahnasy2001/DEPI_DevOpsTasks/README.md

 ### Task 14: Advanced Jenkins Pipeline Configuration
 This task involves creating and configuring Jenkins pipelines with advanced features such as agent usage, parameterization, Slack notifications, webhook integration using ngrok, and setting up a Jenkins agent on Windows.

+### Task 15: Kubernetes Labs

+Task 15 is a comprehensive set of Kubernetes labs designed to provide hands-on experience with various aspects of Kubernetes, from basic cluster setup to advanced deployment strategies.
+These labs are structured to gradually increase in complexity, covering topics such as Pods, ReplicaSets, Deployments, Namespaces, ConfigMaps, Secrets, RBAC, and Ingress Controllers.
+By completing these labs, you will gain a solid understanding of how to manage and scale applications in a Kubernetes environment.

+Each lab is organized in its own directory with a detailed README file that includes instructions and key concepts.
+The labs are ideal for anyone looking to deepen their knowledge of Kubernetes and its ecosystem.